Roland Garros – The French Open

 Summer’s coming, and we all know what that means… The white of winter’s snow (or grey slush) will soon be replaced with tennis whites, as we gear up for another season of racket-based fun.

-If you can’t wait for Wimbledon in July, why not visit Paris for Roland Garros from 27th May – 10th June 2018?
+If you can’t wait for Wimbledon in July, why not visit Paris for Roland Garros from 28th May to 11th June 2023?

 What is Roland Garros?